Gravity and Antigravity

 The nature of the Biefeld-Brown (B-B) effect continues to generate controversy.
 According to the classical B-B effect, the largest force on an asymmetric capacitor (i.e. one where the two electrodes are of different sizes) is in a direction from the negative (larger) electrode toward the positive (smaller) electrode.
 Thomas Bahder and Chris Fazi, at the US Army Research Laboratory, have verified that when a high voltage of about 30,000 volts is applied to an asymmetric capacitor (in the form of a ‘lifter’), the capacitor experiences a net force toward the smaller electrode, but they found that the force is independent of the polarity of the applied voltage.

-The B-B effect is said to be demonstrated by cheap, lightweight devices known as ‘lifters’, made of aluminum foil, balsa wood, and thin wire, and powered by a ground-based high-voltage power supply.13 Hundreds of independent researchers around the world are experimenting with these devices.
+The B-B effect is said to be demonstrated by cheap, lightweight devices known as ‘lifters’, made of aluminium foil, balsa wood and thin wire, and powered by a ground-based high-voltage power supply.14 Hundreds of independent researchers around the world have experimented with these devices.
 The lower and larger electrode is a strip of aluminium foil stretched between balsa wood struts.
 The smaller electrode is a thin strip of wire mounted about one inch above the aluminium foil.
 When a 30,000 volt charge is applied, a hissing noise is heard and the lifter rises into the air as far as its tether will reach.
 A thrust also occurs when the lifter is oriented horizontally, showing that the effect does not involve gravity shielding.
 The lifter works regardless of whether the positive or negative terminal is connected to the wire (the leading electrode), though the thrust is slightly larger if a positive voltage is applied.

-In their own analysis of the so-called B-B effect,15 Paulo and Alexandra Correa begin by highlighting the contradictory results that have been reported, and about which LaViolette, for example, is completely silent.
+In their own analysis of the B-B effect,16 Paulo and Alexandra Correa begin by highlighting the contradictory results that have been reported.
 In the case of an asymmetric capacitor with the canopy oriented upward, Brown found that the capacitor lifts whether the canopy is positively or negatively charged (but more so if positively charged), whereas Bahnson (his coworker) found that the capacitor lifts only if the canopy is positively charged, and falls if it is negatively charged.
 Brown also found that the capacitor falls if the capacitor is turned upside down and the canopy is negatively charged, whereas Bahder & Fazi reported that a downward-oriented canopy lifts whether negatively or positively charged.
 The Correas argue that since the force on the capacitor is independent of its orientation with respect to the earth’s surface, it has nothing to do with the earth’s gravitational field or with the electric potential of the earth’s atmosphere; the B-B effect is therefore not an antigravity effect and does not demonstrate an interaction between gravity and electromagnetism.
 Based on their own systematic experiments, they conclude that the original B-B effect has been confused with anomalous phenomena associated with electron emission and cathode reaction forces.
-But while denying that charges trapped in conventional capacitors produce an antigravity effect, and dismissing LaViolette’s speculations as worthless, they argue that the B-B effect masks a genuine antigravity phenomenon connected with repulsion between like charges.
+But while denying that charges trapped in conventional capacitors produce an antigravity effect, and dismissing LaViolette’s speculations, they argue that the B-B effect masks a genuine antigravity phenomenon connected with repulsion between like charges.

 Gyroscopes: Newton in a spin